-The indexes incorporate the 49% Foreign Ownership Limit that applies to non-Saudi Arabian investors.
-Starting from the November 2016 Semi-Annual Index Review, the indexes no longer reflect the 20% ownership limit for Qualified Foreign Financial Investors (QFIs) as this limit was abolished effective September 4, 2016 following amendments by the Saudi Arabia Capital Market Authority to the "Rules for Qualified Foreign Financial Institutions Investment in Listed Securities".
+The indexes incorporate the 49% Foreign Ownership Limit that applies to non-GCC investors.
+Starting from the November 2016 Semi-Annual Index Review, the indexes no longer reflect the 20% ownership limit for Qualified Foreign Financial Investors (QFIs) as this limit was abolished effective September 4, 2016 following amendments by the Saudi Arabia Capital Market Authority to the "Rules for Qualified Foreign Financial Institutions Investment in Listed Securities."

-Following the 2018 Annual Market Classification Review, MSCI will include the MSCI Saudi Arabia Index in the MSCI Emerging Markets Index, representing on a pro forma basis a weight of approximately 2.4% of the index with 32 securities, following a two-step inclusion process.
+Following the 2018 Annual Market Classification Review, MSCI announced that it will include the MSCI Saudi Arabia Index in the MSCI Emerging Markets Index, following a two-step inclusion process.
 The first inclusion step will coincide with the May 2019 Semi-Annual Index Review.
 The second step will take place as part of the August 2019 Quarterly Index Review.